Style Guide

 Rationale: term headings follow the natural capitalization of the term definition - lowercase for common terms, proper capitalization for brands and/or acronyms; category headings use title case because they function as navigation labels and section titles rather than as terms themselves

-term capitalization and using title case for categories improves clarity
+title case for categories improves clarity and usability for this project.

 ## branch

-enables work on changes without affecting the main codebase
+**Definition**: a parallel version of a repository that enables work on changes without affecting the main codebase

-**Purpose**: enables multiple developers to work on different
+**Purpose**: enables multiple developers to work on different features simultaneously in API documentation workflows

-Rare exception: if a definition must be a complete sentence for clarity, capitalize the first word per standard sentence rules, even if it's the term itself:
+Rare Exception: if a definition must be a complete sentence for clarity, capitalize the first word per standard sentence rules, even if it's the term itself -

 ## rebase

-**Definition**: Rebase updates the base commit from
+**Definition**: Rebase updates the base commit from which a branch was created.

 Related Terms Linking Strategy

-- Directly connected: terms used together in workflows, such as branch → merge, commit, rebase
+- Directly Connected: terms used together in workflows, such as branch → merge → commit → rebase

-- Prerequisite concepts: terms readers need to understand first, such as REST API → HTTP, JSON
+- Prerequisite Concepts: terms readers need to understand first, such as REST API → HTTP → JSON

-- list terms in alphabetical or local order: prerequisites first, then workflow-related, then alternatives
+- list terms in alphabetical order

 - use the exact term name as it appears in its heading